 All students must earn the following 24.0 credits, which can be a combination of Carnegie and Competency-based units.
 Competency-based and Carnegie units are equivalent.
+To earn competency-based credit, students must earn at least a 71% (C-) in the course.
 Students who participate in sports and athletics for one or more season, may earn .5 or 1.0 physical education credit.
 If approved by the athletic director, students would receive credit as pass/fail rather than receive a letter grade.